SSProve/ssprove/README.md

 (see [LaxMorphismOfRelAdjunctions.v]) and we can transform such morphisms of adjunctions using the theory developped in [TransformingLaxMorph.v].
-Finallly out of this transformed morphism of adjunction we can extract a lax morphism between monads Tθ : T M1 → T M2, as expected.
+Finallly, out of this transformed morphism of adjunctions we can extract a lax morphism between monads Tθ : T M1 → T M2, as expected.
+This last step is also performed in [TransformingLaxMorph.v].

 ## Axioms